dev-xo/barebones-stack/README.md

 This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested template, to start coding right away.<br />

-- Clean and easy start: `npm run dev`
+- Clean and easy start.
 - Everything is already set up, and it will work out of the box.
-- Solid template with all the features from the bigger stacks.
+- Solid template with all the good features from the bigger stacks.

 We've just included the batteries.
 You build the rest!<br />
-Inspired in [Indie Stack](https://github.com/remix-run/indie-stack) and other cool stacks.
+Inspired in [Indie Stack](https://github.com/remix-run/indie-stack) and some other cool stacks.

 - Javascript version of this template is currently on development.